Sometimes pregnancy before marriage happens on purpose, but many times it doesn’t. There are plenty of women who become pregnant without marriage.

 2. Research shows children born outside marriage face many risks

 Pregnancy before marriage can create issues in the long-term, even for the unborn child.
-Many studies have been done that show, kids before marriage face several risk factors.
+Many studies have been done that show children before marriage face several risk factors.

 According to the Urban Institute’s study of Marriage and the Economic Well-Being of Families with Children, children before marriage (who are born outside of marriage) face an elevated risk of falling into poverty.